Wintergreen Summer Music Festival and Academy: Notable Performers

+Education and Community Initiatives

 In 2022, WM launched the LEAD Cooperative (Learn, Explore, Adapt, Diversify), coinciding with the last two weeks of the Festival.
 LEAD offers a cross-disciplinary curriculum based on the needs of today’s pre-professional students combined with relevant industry topics and pedagogical practices.
 LEAD addresses needs not currently met in educational institutions, offers limited space to maximize time for study and public performance alongside faculty and includes the creation of a professional portfolio.
 In this leadership training program, chamber music selection routinely features historically-excluded composers, standard repertoire, and new requests.
 Designed with both quality and accessibility in mind, WM offers LEAD through a tuition-free model to all accepted students.
 Post-program student surveys indicated a 100% satisfaction rate in 2023.
 Of the respondents, all but one student shared that they could not have afforded to attend if tuition was not free.
 Programs include instrumental studies, voice, composition, collaborative piano, conducting & arts administration.

 Wintergreen Music partners with Nelson County Public Schools to administer VCA grant funds with additional contracting and logistical coordination to supplement arts programs.
 Programs supported include on and off-campus performances, workshops and field trips to local and state-wide performing arts groups.

 Wintergreen Music typically offers year-round events in addition to the annual Wintergreen Music Festival.
 Recent years included Wintergreen Wonderland at the Rockfish Valley Community Center and Sounds of Spring – held at Veritas winery and The Farmhouse at Veritas.

 The former Wintergreen Summer Music Academy (1997-2020) was a chamber music intensive program for advanced high school through doctoral students who play violin, viola, and cello.
 WSMA also produced the Lotte Lehmann Vocal Masterclasses, the Composition Academy, and the Quartet Fellowship Program.

 Historically, WMF had been home to the American Sinfonietta (1997-1998), the Richmond Symphony (1999), and now imports orchestral musicians and university professors from around the country (2000–present).
 In recent years, the Festival has included guest performers of various styles including rock, jazz, pop and bluegrass in addition to masterclasses and educational seminars.

+Leadership

 Artistic Leadership: Dr. Erin Freeman, Artistic Director (2014–present) Dr. Larry Alan Smith, Artistic and Executive Director (2006-2014) David Wiley, Artistic Director (1999-2006) Executive Leadership: Julianne Akins Smith, Executive Director (2016-present); Peter Winik, President (2018-2022); Victoria Sabin, President (2023-present).